Lightfooted/lightfooted-react-portfolio/README.md

   ## Description:

   A new version of my Professional Portfolio built with React using Components and React Router.
-On this single page application, the user can navigate with ease to 4 different catergories to view:
+On this single page application, the user can navigate and view 4 different catergories:

-  * About: Description about me!
+  * About: A little description about me!
-  * Project: Showcase of 6 different projects.
-Click each one to see my code and application in action!
+  * Project: The Showcase page.
+It consists of 7 different projects that I have worked on.
+Click each image to see the application in action!
+The Github icon redirects to my source code.
   * Resume: List of my proficiencies and a downloadable link to an updated Resume PDF file.
-  * Contact: A contact form.
-Link to my email and phone number is also included.
+  * Contact: Want to contact me?
+I got a form for that!
+(Currently not fully operational on the backend) A working link to my email and phone number is included.

   Other features include, title highlight of the current set category and clickable links to my Github, Twitter and Linkedin acounts.
   ## Deployed Github Pages Link